 - Hawaiian Grilled Cheese

-- Mushroom-Gruyère Grilled Cheese
+- Mushroom Gruyère Grilled Cheese

 - Spanglish Sandwich (BLT with Egg and Cheese)